PocketCoffea/PocketCoffea/docs/installation.md

 $ pip install pocket-coffea
 ```

-Using the singularity image is the recommened way of working with the package (on lxplus).
+Using the apptainer image is the recommened way of working with the package (on lxplus).

 ## Manual installation in a Python environment